kevinakey/xm-labs-control-m-9/README.md

 ## 7 Troubleshooting
-* Consult the Control-M EM API Documentation if experiencing any issues related to the Control-M API Installation.
+* Consult the [Control-M EM API Documentation](/components/CTM_API_9.0.00.200_480104.pdf) if experiencing any issues related to the Control-M API Installation.
-* Consult the Integration Agent documentation if experiencing any issues related to configuring the Integration Agent
+* Consult the [Integration Agent Documentation](https://support.xmatters.com/hc/en-us/articles/201463419-Integration-Agent-for-xMatters-5-x-xMatters-On-Demand) if experiencing any issues related to configuring the Integration Agent
 * Consult [xMatters Help](https://help.xmatters.com/) if experiencing any issues within xMatters OnDemand.